 A broad study of the current global issues of political, economic, cultural, and environmental significance that face the United States and the world.
 Special attention will be given to understanding the geographic significance of those issues.
-(Directed study)
+(Directed study will be offered through the department) (Prerequisite: ENG 101/102 or 106/107 or 120/121 or permission)